 by Dr. Lawrence Wilson

-© February 2018, L.D.
-Wilson Consultants, Inc.
+© March 2019, LD Wilson Consultants, Inc.

 All information in this article is solely the opinion of the author and for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-This imbalance is characterized by periods of depression that alternate with periods of high energy or even manic episodes.
-The two types of feelings may alternate for a few days or longer.
+Definition.
+Bipolar disorder is characterized by periods of depression that alternate with periods of high energy, anxiety or manic episodes.
+An older name for the same condition is manic-depressive disorder.

-Slow oxidation is associated with fatigue, apathy and depression in most cases, at least to some degree.
-The more extreme the slow oxidation rate, the more extreme the feelings of depression in most cases.
+Slow oxidation is associated with fatigue, apathy and depression.
+The more extreme the slow oxidation rate, usually the more extreme the feelings of depression.

 Fast oxidation can be associated with both mania and depression.
 The mania is due to an excessively fast rate of metabolism.
 The depression is due to a feeling of being out of control, unhappy and sometimes is a direct effect of a toxic metal or chemical on the brain.

 However, when calcium and magnesium are low, as they are with this pattern, one is prone to episodes of anxiety, irritability, inability to rest and other symptoms that may be thought of as manic.

 Biochemically, this is not difficult to explain.
 First, the body goes through cycles of all kinds, all the time.
 These include an hourly cycle of organ functions, a daily circadian cycle, weekly cycles having to do with certain lifestyle activities, monthly cycles, especially in women, and many others having to do with the seasons, temperature changes, weather changes and others.

-What occurs in bipolar disorder is simply that something in one of these cycles triggers a change in the body chemistry, leading to the shift in oneŐs symptoms.
-This is not a difficult concept to understand when one realizes that the body is changing all the time at very deep biochemical levels.
+What occurs in bipolar disorder is simply that something in one of these cycles triggers a change in the body chemistry, leading to the shift in one’s symptoms.
+This is not a difficult concept to understand when one realizes that the body is changing all the time at deep biochemical levels.

 For example, during the normal cycles of the body, certain minerals, vitamins, hormones and many other brain-related chemicals are rising and falling, being secreted or excreted in larger and smaller amounts, and so on.
 If anything goes wrong with this regulatory process, symptoms can occur.

-THE NUTRITIONAL BALANCING APPROACH TO BIPOLAR DISORDER
+THE DEVELOPMENT APPROACH TO BIPOLAR DISORDER